-Raspberry tea sorbet makes a cool and refreshing way to cool down from the summer heat.
+Raspberry tea sorbet makes a refreshing way to cool down from the summer heat.
 And it’s so simple to make.
 This simply sublime raspberry tea sorbet adds brewed iced tea to the mix for an extra healthy boost of antioxidants.

 Simply Sublime Raspberry Sorbet